 III.
 Compliance with Terms and Conditions

 Applicants and Registrants must comply with the Terms and Conditions.

 IV.
 Drug Distributor Accreditation Required for Wholesale Drug Distributors or Organizations that Provide Drug Distribution Services

 If licensed as a wholesale drug distributor or if engaged in drug distribution services, the organization must first be accredited through NABP’s Drug Distributor accreditation program to be eligible for the .Pharmacy Verified Websites Program.
 This requirement enables NABP to ensure compliance with all applicable laws.
 Eligibility for the .pharmacy program will typically require Drug Distributor accreditation for all such facilities; however, NABP may exercise discretion regarding which facilities will be required to have Drug Distributor accreditation as a prerequisite for approval to register a .pharmacy domain.

-V. Organizations Subject to a Food and Drug Administration (FDA) 483 Form
+V. Organizations Subject to a Food and Drug Administration (FDA) Form 483 Notification

-Where: (1) an organization or its affiliate is subject to an FDA 483 Form; and (2) that organization seeks eligibility to apply for and register a .pharmacy domain name, the organization needs to:
+Where: (1) an organization or its affiliate is subject to a Form 483 Notification; and (2) that organization seeks eligibility to apply for and register a .pharmacy domain name, the organization needs to:

 - Obtain Drug Distributor accreditation, if eligible, through NABP; or

 - If requested by NABP, complete a Verified Pharmacy Program (VPP) inspection, which will be reviewed by NABP .Pharmacy Program Staff to determine if the pharmacy currently complies with .Pharmacy Program standards.